geonetwork/core-doc-sources/eng/developer/source/schemaPlugins/index.rst

             schemaLocation="http://www.openarchives.org/OAI/2.0/oai_dc.xsd"/>
   </schemas>

-In the case of the prefix oai_dc shown above, if an XSLT called oai_dc.xsl exists in the convert directory of a GeoNetwork schema, then records that belong to this schema will be transformed and included in OAIPMH requests for the oai_dc prefix.
+In the case of the prefix oai_dc shown above, if a schema converter with prefix *oai_dc* exists in the ``schema-conversions.xml`` file of a GeoNetwork schema, then records that belong to this schema will be transformed and included in OAIPMH requests for the *oai_dc* prefix.
+See :ref:`schema_conversions` for more info.

-To add oai_dc support for the MCP, the easiest method is to copy oai_dc.xsl from the convert directory of the iso19139 schema and modify it to cope with the different namespaces and additional elements of the MCP.
+To add oai_dc support for the MCP, the easiest method is to copy oai_dc.xsl from the convert directory of the iso19139 schema, modify it to cope with the different namespaces and additional elements of the MCP and add it to the ``schema-conversions.xml`` file for the MCP.